‘Help me’: Video shows officers jump into river to save woman in sinking car - NewsBreak

 “After that point, Sgt.
 Lenox had mentioned he thought he saw somebody else’s head inside the vehicle,” said Skaggs.

 “I thought somebody was in there.
-My heart sank, I was fearful that somebody was going to die in there,” Lenox said.Man dies in zipline fall while trying to save woman, friend says
+My heart sank, I was fearful that somebody was going to die in there,” Lenox said.Bus driver killed in North Carolina crash involving school bus

 Skaggs volunteered to check the car and went head-first into the hatch, which had popped open from the current, to make sure there was nobody else trapped inside.